What is private label and how it works for coffee roasting services

 There is far more to coffee than branding, labels and promises.

 The sourcing is critically important, as is the skill of the person roasting the coffee.
-These two factors combine to produce the quality of the roasted coffee beans.
+These two factors combine to produce the quality of the roasted coffee beans, along with the importance of freshness.

-How the coffee is then treated or managed by barista or consumers to product a brew is an entirely different discussion.
+How the coffee is then treated or managed by barista or consumers to produce a brew is an entirely different discussion.

-Private label, or contract roasted coffee is produced to a specification.
-That specification is agreed upon between the customer (a brand or label) and the supplier (the coffee roaster).
+Private label, or contract roasted coffee is produced to a specification – it has to for many reasons.
+That specification is agreed upfront between the customer (a brand or label) and the supplier (the coffee roaster).

-Raw coffee has volatile pricing due to the impact of the global C-Index, the currency valuation of the Aussie dollar compared to the US and differentials applied to each origin determined from supply and demand factors.
+Raw coffee has volatile pricing due to the impact of the global C-Index, the currency valuation of the Aussie dollar compared to the US and differentials applied to each origin determined from supply and demand factors as well as transport and holding costs.

 High differentials at specific origins are a normal part of the coffee pricing triangle as at any time of the year, one or more origins will be in supply deficit, driving up the differential and demand exceeds notional supply.